vmware-tanzu-labs/educates-training-platform/docs/getting-started/quick-start-guide.md

 This script will preform the following steps:

-* Deploy a container image registry in the `docker` environment, running on port 5001.

 * Create the Kubernetes cluster using Kind.

+* Enable a security policy engine in the Kubernetes cluster.

+* Install Contour into the Kubernetes cluster and expose it via ports 80/443 on the local machine.

+* Deploy an image registry running accessible via port 5001 on the local machine.

 * Configure the Kubernetes cluster to trust the container image registry.

-* Enable pod security policies in the Kubernetes cluster.

-* Install Contour into the Kubernetes cluster and expose it via ports 80/443 on the local machine.

 * Deploy Educates to the Kubernetes cluster.

 Once the Kubernetes cluster has been created, you should be able to access it immediately using `kubectl` as the configuration will be added to your local Kube configuration.
 The name of the Kube config context for the cluster is `kind-educates`.

+The image registry which is deployed requires authentication when accessed from the local machine via port 5001.
+Your user will be automatically logged into the image registry so you can push images to it.

 Deploying a workshop
 --------------------